lightstep/opentelemetry-examples/collector/memcached/README.md

 # OpenTelemetry Collector Integration for Memcached Example

-This directory contains a docker-compose based example demonstrating the usage of the OpenTelemetry Collector Memcached Reciever and Lightstep.
+This directory contains a docker-compose based example demonstrating the usage of the OpenTelemetry Collector Memcached Reciever and Cloud Observability.

 ## Run the example

-1. Export your [Lightstep access token][ls-docs-access-token]:
+1. Export your [Cloud Observability access token][ls-docs-access-token]:

     `export LIGHTSTEP_ACCESS_TOKEN=<YOUR_TOKEN>`